rspamd/rspamd.com/downloads.md

 	git clone --recursive https://github.com/vstakhov/rspamd.git

-There is also a mirror of rspamd repository: <https://git.rspamd.org/vstakhov/rspamd>
+There is also a mirror of rspamd repository: <https://git.rspamd.com/vstakhov/rspamd>

-Please note that `--recursive` option is essential for building rspamd, since the repository contains some submodules that must be initialized prior to the build process.

 ### Build requirements